ImrahnF/notes-PROG27545/README.md

 # TODO (for the README):
 - Explain what a `@Bean` is and how it is used.
 - Work on **Front-End** notes.
-- Add extra things to the application (eg. a game section)

 # Back-end
 ## Annotations: